DarkMaps/DarkMapsServer/README.md

 This repository contains a simple server providing REST API calls to manage a messaging service using signal protocol encryption.
 It allows for storage and retrieval of all required keys, as well as the encrypted messages.

+**DISCLAIMER - This project has no relation to the Signal app, although it makes use of the underlying code.
+It is intended for testing purposes only, and has not been tested for security**

+##TODO
+- Inconsistent variable naming structure between Djoser and API eg. keyID and current_password
+- Remove sender address from message store

 ## Local Development
 Local development using sqlite can easily be initiated using:
 ```